 How is SI joint dysfunction treated?

-As a chiropractic physician, it is always my goal to treat any musculoskeletal issue conservatively first before resulting to invasive treatments like injections and surgery because there are always adverse effects to those treatments such as immobilization and chronic pain.
+As chiropractic physicians, it is always our goal to treat any musculoskeletal issue conservatively first before resulting to invasive treatments like injections and surgery because there are always adverse effects to those treatments such as immobilization and chronic pain.

 So if you are experiencing low back pain that does not seem to be going away, come in and see me!

-If you or someone you know in the Gallatin Valley area is looking for a chiropractor, please call Dr. Shea Stark with Pro Chiropractic at 406-219-2462 to schedule an appointment in our Belgrade, Manhattan, or Bozeman office.
-Dr. Stark is a board-certified chiropractor and the author of this blog post.
-To learn more about Dr. Stark and the many benefits of chiropractic care, please visit our websi
+If you or someone you know in the Gallatin Valley area is looking for a chiropractor, please call Pro Chiropractic at 406-219-2462 to schedule an appointment in our Belgrade, Manhattan, or Bozeman office.
+To learn more about the many benefits of chiropractic care, please visit our website